 The horse is a seasonal breeder meaning that natural mating occurs during certain times of the year to ensure that the timing of birth is optimal for survival with regard to ambient temperature, food and water availability, and even changes in the predation behaviors of other species.
-Alternative breeding behaviors used by animals include opportunistic breeders that mate whenever the conditions of their environment become favorable and continuous breeders that mate year-round.
-Seasonal breeders are controlled by the length of daylight, i.e. the photoperiod, and can be divided into long day breeders, e.g. the horse, that start cycling when the days get longer (spring) and short day breeders, e.g. deer, that start cycling when the days get shorter (fall).
+Seasonal breeders are controlled by the length of daylight, i.e. the photoperiod, and can be divided into long day breeders, e.g. the horse, that start cycling when the days get longer (spring) and short day breeders, e.g. deer and some breeds of small ruminants, that start cycling when the days get shorter (fall).
 The length of photoperiod can be manipulated in order to hasten the onset of the breeding season.
-This is a popular management technique used in Thoroughbred breeding, so foals can be born as close to the standardized January 1st birth date as possible.
+This is a popular management technique used in many breeds, so foals can be born as close to the standardized January 1st birth date as possible.
 It is also common with show or halter horses, with the goal being to maximize maturity for age determined competition.

 Putting Your Mare Under Lights